confluence/python-textbok/python_notes/Loop_Control_Statements.rst

     sum_doubles = sum(2 * number for number in numbers)

 ..
-Note:: dict comprehensions were introduced in Python 3.
-In Python 2 you have to create a list of tuples instead and convert it to a dict.
+Note:: dict and set comprehensions were introduced in Python 3.
+In Python 2 you have to create a list or generator instead and convert it to a set or a dict yourself.

 The ``break`` and ``continue`` statements